The escape room.

 It reminds me of how He tenderly repeats, when I know He is trying to encourage me to see and to live from a kingdom perspective.
 The perspective that is true.
 The one where I am living as one perfectly loved.

-Don’t escape this room with me.
+Don’t escape this room with Me.

-The meaning is clear: don’t try to escape this place, this space of time, with me.
+The meaning is clear: don’t try to escape this place, this space of time, with Me.

-To purse and engage your life actively in everything that celebrates your redeemed oneness . . . cultivate a righteousness-consciousness.
+To pursue and engage your life actively in everything that celebrates your redeemed oneness . . . cultivate a righteousness-consciousness.
 Become addicted to the adventures of faith; let the agape love of God romance you into his rest where you cease from striving and bask in completeness.
-Feast on peace, celebrate your joint togetherness with everyone who has mutually discovered their original identify in the Lord.
+Feast on peace, celebrate your joint togetherness with everyone who has mutually discovered their original identity in the Lord.
 Live your life from this place of innocence, from your heart.
 2 Timothy 2:22 MIRROR Study Bible